Tunisia. What a fascinating country it is.

 I only scratched the surface having spent a mere two nights in Tunis, the capital back in November 2012.
 There’s a quiet confidence that underlies the population of the city and,although I say it as someone who doesn’t speak Arabic and therefore can’t detect any dissent or negative feelings, there seems to be a certain optimism too.
 And certainly from the people I spoke with during my stay.
 And dare I say it, but there’s still a revolution going on.
 People are expressing themselves in a number if different ways.

 I’ll state some examples to illustrate.
 The young lady at the bar I happened to visit; sitting alone but confident in herself, drinking a glass of lager.
-Remember, this is still essentially a Muslim country.

 The two young guys walking arm in arm.
 I don’t know, and I couldn’t tell, but I was told by, Issam, a friend I met, that they were gay.
 And remember, this is still a fairly conservative country.

 And then there’s Hammed, the taxi driver that took me to the airport this evening.
-He was delighted to put on a music video on his dashboard video player and play the likes of Dizzee Rascal and Michael jackson and ‘dance’ with his hands (yes I know, luckily the traffic was slow moving as it wound have been very nerve-wracking).
+He was delighted to put on a music video on his dashboard video player and play the likes of Dizzee Rascal and Michael jackson and ‘dance’ with his hands (yes I know, luckily the traffic was slow moving as it would have been very nerve-wracking).
 A fairly surreal experience but strangely enjoyable nonetheless.

 Ben Ali the former dictator has gone after 23 years of iron rule.
 The people are expressing themselves in ways that would never have previously been allowed.